Use Reserve Now & Pay Later and GET 10% OFF at checkout – Code: ADVENTURE10

 • Some word order changes

-These can often create homophones in the language, which may confuse tourists.
+These can often create homophones in the language, which may confuse tourists and create a language barrier for those not familiar with local Spanish phrases.

 Is The English Language Widely Spoken in The Dominican Republic?